 The Collected Papers of Bertrand Russell, The McMaster University Edition, Routledge: https://www.routledge.com/The-Collected-Papers-of-Bertrand-Russell/book-series/SE0171/

 Russell: The Journal of Bertrand Russell Studies

 Russell: The Journal of Bertrand Russell Studies is edited by Russell Archivist and Honorary Russell Society member Kenneth Blackwell.
 It is published by the Bertrand Russell Research Centre.
-It has been continuously published since 1971 and is currently at Volume 38 of the New Series (there were 40 numbers in the previous series, from 1971 to 1981).
+It has been continuously published since 1971 (there were 40 numbers in the previous series, from 1971 to 1981).
 Russell features scholarly articles about Russell’s philosophy and logic, in addition to his political writings and popular works.
-The most recent issue was a special number “Principia Mathematica @ 100“, edited by BRS members Nicholas Griffin, Bernard Linsky and Kenneth Blackwell, based on papers presented to a special conference of the same title in 2010, the centenary of the publication of volume one of that three volume work.
+A recent issue was a special number “Principia Mathematica @ 100“, edited by BRS members Nicholas Griffin, Bernard Linsky and Kenneth Blackwell, based on papers presented to a special conference of the same title in 2010, the centenary of the publication of volume one of that three volume work.
 The Journal is distributed to all members of the BRS.
 Articles in the Journal are peer–reviewed and available online at: https://mulpress.mcmaster.ca/russelljournal/

 BRACERS: Database of Bertrand Russell Letters